RyanWangZf/MediTab/README.md

 We are published in IJCAI 2024!

+Publicly available data can be found in the github releases.
+You can extract it into the data folder

 # TODO:
 - [x] load BioBERT and fine-tune it on the raw sentence dataset
 - [x] load GPT-3 API and generate diverse paraphrases of the raw sentences as augmentations